darKoub/workshops/Springboot-API.md

 # Workshop : Springboot Java Restful webservice

-This course will cover building a restful API connection to a no/SQL database (Mongo DB)
+This course will cover building a restful API using Java Sprinboot and integrating it with a Mongo DB.

 ## Course Description